 Jessica Niedermayer, MS, NCC, LPC is Hope's Assistant Clinic Director and a psychotherapist where her practice is rooted in creating goals based on the strengths her clients already possess.
-She believes in looking for positives, solutions and exceptions while encouraging clients to help meet their personal goals.
+She believes in a no-nonsense approach to looking for positives, solutions and exceptions while encouraging clients to help meet their personal goals.
 Jessica's practice is composed of helping Adolescents, Young Adults and Adults with anxiety, depression, mood disorders, building coping skills, peer relationships, and self-esteem while empowering them to see the power they have in their own life.
 In addition to individual therapy, Jessica leads groups for Dialectical Behavioral Therapy for skills training for adults.

 Dr. Doug Meske is a practicing LCSW and psychotherapist, published author, and a national speaker on personal, couple and family wellness.
 Dr. Meske has been in practice since 1968 at Residential Treatment Centers, Individual, Couple, and Family Therapies and in private practice since 1972.
 Dr. Mekse's practice is composed of couples, adolescents, adults and families.
 His treatment methods include individual, couple and group psychotherapy.
 His three programs: (1) Raising Healthy Children in an Unhealthy Culture, (2) Ingredients for a Healthy Marriage and (3) Our Six Emotional Needs.